Centro Botanico Guadalupano

 Popular Purchases and Remedies

 The owner of Centro Botanico Guadalupano is well-versed in the properties of the herbs sold in store.
-He said that most people come in and describe what their symptoms are and him and the other workers will recommend certain herbs to boil and drink the tea.
+He said that most people come in and describe what their symptoms are and he and the other workers will recommend certain herbs to boil to create a tea.
 If the herbs do not work, they will move on to other options.
 In many instances customers know what they want and ask for it by name.
 Some common remedies sold include valerian root for the nervous system, arnica for to treat blood clots and bruises, and St. Johns Wort for mood and overall circulatory wellbeing.

 A container of dried arnica flower commonly used as for inflammation.